More Articles

 3Mental stimulation

 Stimulate your brain.
-Make sure you're actively problem-solving and having to use your memory.
-Just as physical activity keeps your body strong, mental activity keeps your mind sharp and agile.
-The more we think, the better our brains function - regardless of age.
+The more you think, the better your brains function - regardless of age.
+So make sure you're actively problem-solving and having to use your memory.
+Just as physical exercises keep your body strong, mental exercises keep your mind sharp and agile.
 Without something to keep us mentally charged, our brains, like unused muscles, can atrophy, leading to a decline in cognitive abilities.

-The study6, conducted by researchers at the Albert Einstein College of Medicine in New York, found that mentally active seniors reduced their risk of dementia by as much as 75 percent, compared to those who do not stimulate their minds.
-Researchers from the Princeton University13 found that simple cognitive stimulation such as Bingo can be of great value to the daily management of Alzheimer's patients.
+Researchers from the Princeton University10 discovered that simple cognitive stimulation such as Bingo can be of great value to the daily management of Alzheimer's patients.

 Some good ways to stimulate your mind:

-• Play 'thinking' games like cards, checkers, chess, crosswords, sudoku puzzles
+• Playing 'thinking' games like cards, checkers, chess, crosswords, sudoku puzzles

 • Scrabble or doing crossword puzzles